haidara02/homelab/README.md

 ### OpenMediaVault

-> I primarily followed the [tutorial by What's New Andrew](https://www.youtube.com/watch?v=Bce7VT3kJ4g), with the exception of the RAID configuration.
-If you prefer a visual, step-by-step guide, I recommend checking out his tutorial.
+> I primarily followed the [tutorial by What's New Andrew](https://www.youtube.com/watch?v=Bce7VT3kJ4g), WITH the exception of the RAID configuration since I already have my ZFS pool setup.
+If you did NOT setup a zfs pool in Proxmox and prefer a visual, step-by-step guide, I recommend checking out his tutorial.

 **Import the OMV (OpenMediaVault) ISO into Proxmox**